-A “compensable injury” is a work-related injury that qualifies an employee for workers’ compensation benefits.
-What counts as a compensable injury is not always clear.
-Therefore, if you’re a business owner, you should consult with your insurance provider, state workers’ compensation board, and/or legal counsel regarding individual workers’ compensation claims.
-In the meantime, here’s an overview of what workers’ comp helps cover followed by a quick look at compensable versus non-compensable injuries.
+A “compensable injury” is a work-related injury that qualifies an employee for workers’ comp benefits.
+However, what counts as a compensable injury is not always clear.
+If you’re a business owner, you should consult with your insurance provider, state workers’ compensation board, and/or legal counsel regarding individual workers’ compensation claims.

-Workers’ comp helps cover medical, rehabilitation, and disability expenses for workers who are injured due to their job.
-Workers’ compensation may also provide death benefits to an employee’s dependents if the worker is killed in a work-related incident.
+Workers’ compensation helps cover medical, rehabilitation, and disability expenses for workers who suffer compensable injuries due to their job.
+Workers’ compensation may also provide death benefits to an employee’s family or dependents if they are killed in a work-related incident.

-In addition to helping employees and their families, workers’ compensation insurance also helps cover business owners.
-Workers’ compensation helps protect businesses from liability for employees’ workplace injuries, and it can help keep employers from having to pay directly out of pocket for those injuries.
+In addition to helping employees and their families, workers’ compensation insurance can also help protect small businesses.
+Workers’ compensation protects businesses from financial liability for employee workplace injuries.
+Plus, it can keep employers from having to pay directly out of pocket for those workers’ comp injuries.

-Depending on the laws in your state, to be considered compensable and therefore eligible for workers’ compensation, injuries must:
+Once again, the definition of compensable injuries depends on the laws in your state.
+In general, to be considered compensable and, therefore, eligible for workers’ compensation coverage, injuries must:

 Work-related injuries that may be covered by workers’ comp (depending on your state) include:

-Remember, every situation is different and state workers’ compensation laws vary considerably, so do your research as an employer and speak with a trusted advisor.
+Remember, every situation is different and state workers’ compensation laws vary considerably.
+Do your research as an employer and speak with a trusted advisor.